stanford-policylab/blind-charging-demo/README.md

 ## Testing

-To verify that the blind charging demo module has successfully installed, try running the test file within the virtual environment:
+To verify that the blind charging demo module has successfully installed, try running the test file with the above virtual environment activated:

 ```
 python test_file.py